ndcharles/ndcharles.github.io/_posts/time-space-complexity.md

 No algorithm is inherently good or bad.
 We can only have an algorithm suitable for a specific kind of task.
 In machine learning, there are more than one way to solve a particular problem.
 Example, to build a regression model, we can code by ourself, use linear regression, ridge or lasso, or even go afrther into deep learning.

-The question then becomes, "how do we selct which algorithm to use for a particular problem" since there are a lot to choose from.
+The question then becomes, "how do we select which algorithm to use for a particular problem" since there are a lot to choose from.

 This was the first of my questions when I got introduced to the data science space.
 To solve this problem, let's look at one characteristic of algorithm -- efficiency.